yevgeniyvaleyev/emailer/README.md

 # Emailer app

-This is a an application which I use as test platform for different experiments with Angular 4+, Rxjs, Node etc.
+This is a demo application which I use as test platform for different experiments with Angular 4+, Rxjs, Node etc.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.